 Rate Lock Advisory

-Friday’s bond market has opened down sharply, following suit of overseas markets.
-Stocks appear ready to close the week on a negative note also with the Dow down 162 points and the Nasdaq down 251 points.
-The bond market is currently down 31/32 (4.37%), which should lead to an increase of approximately .375 of a discount point in this morning’s rates if compared to Thursday’s early pricing.
+Friday’s bond market has opened well in negative territory in reacting to geopolitical news (or lack of).
+Stocks are also in selling mode, pushing the Dow lower by 450 points and the Nasdaq down 390 points.
+The bond market is currently down 24/32 (4.58%), which should cause this morning’s mortgage rates to be somewhere between .500 and .750 of a discount point if compared to Thursday’s early pricing.

 Bonds